While the W trek may be what brings the hordes to the park, the O Circuit is Torres del Paine National Park’s undisputed gem.

 Rent equipment at each campsite in Torres del Paine National Park

 Your final option is by the far the most expensive.
-Each of the main camping grounds in Torres del Paine rent out tents, sleeping bags and sleeping mats at a premium.
+Each of the main camping grounds in Torres del Paine rents out tents, sleeping bags, and sleeping mats at a premium.

 Bear in mind, this doesn’t include the cost of hiring cooking equipment (which you can’t do at the campsites), so you will also need to pay for meals at each – an additional cost of between $55,000 CLP ($61 USD) and $80,000 CLP ($88 USD).